raghavm1/d4l-task/README.md

 This is a REST API created using Flask.
 This application is developed using Python in MVC architecture.

+## Setup

+First, we need to install all dependencies.
+In the root directory, run -
+`pip install -r requirements.txt`

 ## Q1.
 Entities and Relations

 Here, there are 3 entities -